emmajanedrews/base-template/_posts/2017-10-13-how-has-our-local-market-changed-since-2016.md

 {% include pullquote.html %}

-This shows us that there’s been an increase of demand but also a decrease of supply.
+This shows us that there’s been an increase in demand but also a decrease of supply.
 Also, the number of sold homes has increased to 75%, meaning there’s been a 7% increase in sales.

 Next comes my favorite statistic of those I’ve listed so far. **Last year, the average sale price was $191,000, but this year it has increased to $201,000.**

 However, the average days on market has declined.
 Now, the average is 72 days in South Central Pennsylvania.

-As a final note, the amount of expired listings has decreased by 10%.
+As a final note, the number of expired listings has decreased by 10%.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.